rosell-dk/htaccess-capability-tester/README.md

 </details>

 ## Stable API?
-The 0.8 release is just about right.
+The 0.9 release is just about right.
 I do not expect any changes in the part of the API that is mentioned above.
 So, if you stick to that, it should still work, when the 1.0 release comes.

-Changes in the new 0.8 release:
+Changes in the new 0.9 release:
+- Request failures (such as timeout) results in *inconclusive*.
-- HttpResponse now takes a map of headers rather than a numeric array.
-If you have implemented your own HttpRequester rather than using the default, you need to update it.
+- If you have implemented your own HttpRequester rather than using the default, you need to update it.
+It must now return status code "0" if the request failed (ie timeout)

 Expected changes in the 1.0 release:
 - TestResult class might be disposed off so the "internal" Tester classes also returns bool|null.